 For more information about NSTD, please refer to the NSTD section.

 For more information about OMD-C, please refer to the Market Data Services section.

-AMS/3 supports simultaneous operation of multi-markets each with its own trading timetable, trading methods and stock counters.
-The system is currently configured with four markets namely the main board, the growth enterprise market (GEM), the NASDAQ market and the ETS (Extended Trading Securities) market.
+OTP-C supports simultaneous operation of multi-markets each with its own trading timetable, trading methods and stock counters.
+The system is currently configured with four markets namely the main board, the GEM market, the NASDAQ market and the ETS (Extended Trading Securities) market.